 This is sometimes a problem with a regular curtain rod as often a middle bracket keeps curtains from fully sliding all the way to the opposite side.

-I already had the curtains from our previous home so this simple fix was rather inexpensive but I know a change that I will enjoy much more than dealing with vertical blinds.
+I already had the curtains from our previous home so this brilliant alternative fix was rather inexpensive but I know a change that I will enjoy much more than dealing with vertical blinds.

 Did you enjoy this How to replace vertical blinds with curtains post?
 If so you also might like…